1996scarlet/ArcFace-Multiplex-Recognition/README.md

 | Combined Margin  | 1    | 0.3  | 0.2  | 99.83 | 94.51  | 98.13    |
 | Combined Margin  | 0.9  | 0.4  | 0.15 | 99.83 | 94.20  | 98.16    |

-### Test on MegaFace

-Please check *`$INSIGHTFACE_ROOT/Evaluation/megaface/`* to evaluate the model accuracy on Megaface.
-All aligned images were already provided.

 ### 512-D Feature Embedding